User Guide

 OC breathes each gas at ambient pressure; deco schedule is driven by the gas selected for each phase of the dive.

-CCR holds a constant oxygen partial pressure — the setpoint — by injecting O₂ into a recirculated loop.
-Values are in bar, typical range 0.4 to 1.6.
+CCR holds a constant oxygen partial pressure - the setpoint - by injecting O₂ into a recirculated loop.
+Values are in bar; the planner accepts 0.5 to 1.6.
 The planner treats the diluent as the inert carrier and the setpoint as the ppO₂ component of the breathing mix at every depth.

 2.2 Profile: Single vs Multi-level